kyma-project/lifecycle-manager/README.md

 Kyma is an opinionated set of Kubernetes-based modular building blocks that includes the necessary capabilities to develop and run enterprise-grade cloud-native applications.
 Kyma's Lifecycle Manager is a tool that manages the lifecycle of these modules in your cluster.

-## Basic Concepts and Modularization
+## Modularization

-See the list of basic concepts relating to Lifecycle Manager to understand its workflow better.

-- Kyma custom resource (CR) - [short description]
-- ModuleTemplate CR - [short description]
-- Module CR - [short description]
-- Manifest CR - [short description]
-- Watcher CR - [short description]
+Lifecycle Manager was introduced along with the concept of Kyma modularization.
+With Kyma's modular approach, you can install just the modules you need, giving you more flexibility and reducing the footprint of your Kyma cluster.
 Lifecycle Manager manages clusters using the [Kyma](api/v1beta1/kyma_types.go) custom resource (CR).
 The CR defines the desired state of modules in a cluster.
 With the CR you can enable and disable modules.
-Lifecycle Manager installs, uninstalls, and updates the module status.
+Lifecycle Manager installs or uninstalls modules and updates their statuses.
+For more details, read about the [modularization concept in Kyma](https://github.com/kyma-project/community/tree/main/concepts/modularization).

+## Basic Concepts

+See the list of basic concepts relating to Lifecycle Manager to understand its workflow better.

+- Kyma custom resource (CR) - represents Kyma installation in a cluster.
+It contains the list of modules and their state.
+- ModuleTemplate CR - contains modules' metadata with links to their images and manifests.
+Based on this resource you can enable or disable modules in your cluster.
+- Module CR - allows you to configure the behavior of the module.
+This is a per-module CR.

 ## Quick Start